-There are two types of face mites.
-The fact is that these face mites, Demodex folliculorum and Demodex brevis, are not very close relatives to each other at all.
+The fact is that the two types of face mites, Demodex folliculorum and Demodex brevis, are not very close relatives to each other at all.
 The analyses show that D. Brevis is more closely related to dog mites than to D. folliculorum.

 How Can Ungex Help?

 Considering the fact that they live inside your face pores, you can’t scrub them off by washing, so it’s impossible to get rid of all of your face mites!